lasseslips/fft-core/README.md

 - Lasse Slipsager (s224007, [lasseslips](https://github.com/lasseslips))
 - Henrique Agostinho Loureiro dos Santos de Oliveira (s252981)

-[Github commits](https://github.com/lasseslips/fft-core/commits/master/) accurately reflect individual contributions.
+[Github commits](https://github.com/lasseslips/fft-core/commits/master/) authors accurately reflect individual contributions.

 Elements of the UART implementation has previously been handed in and is not original work of the creators.
 See [the communication folder](./src/main/scala/communication/README.md) for more details.